senzing-garage/sz-sdk-python-core/Migration.md

 ## Less is more

 In addition to the `with info` methods [being removed in version 4.0](#with-info), other methods have been collapsed into fewer methods; such as for find path.
 There are six methods in the version 3.x SDK for find path; three for finding paths by entity IDs and three for finding paths by record IDs.
-You would choose one depending on if you were interested in excluding entities/records in the path or finding paths that contain specific data sources.
+You would choose one depending on if you were interested in excluding by entities or records in the path or, finding paths that contain specific data sources.

 - `findPathByEntityID`
 - `findPathByRecordID`